00JIMMY00/Grad_Doc/Book.md

 * **Document Knowledge Base:** We maintain a collection of documents (the knowledge source) in a PostgreSQL database.
 Each document is broken down into manageable chunks, and each chunk is stored along with its semantic vector embedding.
 The use of pgvector (PostgreSQL’s vector extension) allows similarity search over these embeddings directly via SQL queries.
 * **Retrieval Module:** When a user poses a question (query), the system generates an embedding for the query (using the same embedding model used for documents).
 It then performs a vector similarity search in the database to retrieve the most relevant document chunks.
 This acts as the “open book” for the LLM – providing context that likely contains the answer.
 * **Generation Module:** The retrieved text chunks are then combined with the user’s query to form an augmented prompt.
 This prompt is passed to a Large Language Model (LLM) which generates the final answer.
-In our implementation, we have integrated support for two types of LLMs: (a) an external API (Google’s PaLM 2 model via the PaLM API) for high-quality large-model inference, and (b) a local LLM (DeepSeek R1, running via an Ollama server) for an entirely self-contained setup.
+In our implementation, we have integrated support for two types of LLMs: (a) an external API (Google’s Gemini model via the Gemini API) for high-quality large-model inference, and (b) a local LLM (DeepSeek R1, running via an Ollama server) for an entirely self-contained setup.
 The LLM’s response is expected to incorporate the provided context, thereby yielding an answer that is grounded in the content of the documents.
 * **Frontend Interface:** The system includes a simple web-based user interface (a frontend web application) through which users can input questions and view answers.
 This interface communicates with the backend (FastAPI server) via RESTful calls.
 It is primarily a convenience for demonstration – the focus of the project is the backend RAG pipeline – but it makes the QA system interactive and user-friendly.
 * **Local Deployment:** All components can be run in a local environment or local network.
 The database (PostgreSQL) and the FastAPI application can be containerized using Docker for ease of deployment.
 Because the solution can use a local LLM and local database, it is feasible to run the entire stack offline (after initial setup) – addressing use cases where internet access is restricted or data must remain on-premises for compliance.

 In essence, the solution operationalizes the RAG concept: it **embeds documents into a vector store, retrieves relevant information on-demand, and feeds it to an LLM to produce answers**.
 By doing so, it ensures that the answers are both **accurate** (pulled from a trusted knowledge source) and **contextual** (leveraging the generative power of LLMs).
 Figure 4.1 in the System Architecture section will illustrate how these components interact within the system.

 The remainder of this documentation is organized as follows: Section 2 provides theoretical background on RAG and related concepts (embeddings, transformers, vector databases).
 Section 3 states the project’s objectives and the motivation for choosing a local RAG approach, including expected use cases.
 Section 4 describes the system architecture in detail, including diagrams of the pipeline and explanations of each component.
-Section 5 enumerates the technology stack and tools used (FastAPI, PostgreSQL/pgvector, Cohere API, PaLM API, etc.), explaining why each was chosen and how they fit into the project’s structure.
+Section 5 enumerates the technology stack and tools used (FastAPI, PostgreSQL/pgvector, Cohere API, Gemini API, etc.), explaining why each was chosen and how they fit into the project’s structure.
 In Section 6, we walk through the codebase structure and main modules of the implementation, mapping directories and files to their functionality.
 Section 7 delves into the main processes (document ingestion, vector generation/storage, query processing) with pseudocode and narrative explanations.
 Section 8 covers project management aspects such as timeline, team roles, and challenges encountered during development.
 Section 9 suggests future improvements and extensions to the system (e.g., better retrieval algorithms, scaling considerations, multi-modal capabilities).
 Finally, Section 10 concludes the report.
 Appendices are provided for a glossary of terms, list of figures/tables, and a bibliography of references used.

 By the end of this document, the reader should have a comprehensive understanding of what was built, how it works, and why certain design decisions were made, all in the context of modern AI practices for retrieval-augmented generation.